-Ms. Marshall and Messrs.
+As of September 30, 2018, Mses.
+Bellinger and Marshall and Messrs.
 Cramton, Foutch (Chairman), Mas, Petrie, Robillard, Rust, and Zeglis are members of the Nominating and Corporate Governance Committee.
 The Board has adopted a written charter for the Nominating and Corporate Governance Committee.
 The primary functions of the Committee are to identify and to recommend to the Board the selection of Director nominees for each annual meeting of stockholders or for any vacancies on the Board, to make recommendations to the Board regarding the adoption or amendment of corporate governance principles applicable to us, and to assist the Board in developing and evaluating potential candidates for executive positions and generally oversee management succession planning.
-During the fiscal year ended September 30, 2017, the Nominating and Corporate Governance Committee held four meetings.
+During fiscal year 2018, the Nominating and Corporate Governance Committee held four meetings.

-The non-management Directors, in fiscal 2017, met in executive session without management, prior to four regularly scheduled Board meetings.
-Mr. Foutch was presiding Director for all executive sessions.
+The non-management Directors, in fiscal year 2018, met in executive session without management, prior to each of the four regularly scheduled Board meetings.
+Mr. Foutch was presiding Director for all executive sessions